What Are the Different Types of Asbestos?

 Anthophyllite Asbestos

-Anthophyllite asbestos typically appears in shades of gray, green or brown.
-It has long, thin fibers that are brittle and can easily break into microscopic pieces.
+Anthophyllite is one of the rarest types of asbestos and doesn’t have a long history of commercial use.
+It typically appears in shades of gray, green or brown.
+Anthophyllite asbestos has long, thin, brittle fibers that can easily break into microscopic pieces.
+This makes it possible to penetrate tissues and lead to lung cancer or mesothelioma.

 Products Containing Anthophyllite Asbestos